ESPhoenix/drMD/README.md

                 If set to FALSE, drMD will run an automated protonation protocol to add protons to your ligand

   > :medical_symbol:
-  > The automatic protonation protocol only works reliably for simple organic ligands.
+  > The automatic protonation protocol only works reliably for simple organic ligand.

   > :medical_symbol:
-  > For more complex ligands, we recommended that you manually add protons in your input PDB file prior to running drMD
+  > For more complex ligand, we recommended that you manually add protons in your input PDB file prior to running drMD

 - **charge**:       This is the charge of the ligand (int)